Skip to Content

 This release fixes an issue that caused events to be dropped from Splunk logs when forwarded with HEC.

 This release fixes an issue where the host, source, and service tags extracted from a Datadog log event were overridden by host, source, and service values added as ddtags.
-This update merges and retains all values associated with these tags to ensure all data is captured and available for forwarding to destination systems.
+This update merges and retains all values associated with these tags, ensuring that all data is captured and available for forwarding to destination systems.

-Fix for empty tags in Datadog log ingestion
+Bug fix: Empty tags in Datadog log ingestion caused parsing errors

 This release fixes an issue where consecutive commas or blank segments in Datadog tag strings caused parsing errors during log ingestion.
 The Datadog integration now skips empty tag entries, ensuring logs with malformed tag formatting are processed reliably.